yii-dream-team/yii2-tracking-controller/README.md

 Yii2 controller behavior that captures tracking params from the query.
 Captured parameters are stored in session and you can access them any time.

+## Installation ##

+The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

+Either run

+    php composer.phar require --prefer-dist yii-dream-team/yii2-tracking-controller "*"

+or add

+    "yii-dream-team/yii2-tracking-controller": "*"

+to the `require` section of your composer.json.

 ### Usage as controller behavior ###
 Attach the behavior to your controller class: